Bristol Britannia: Origins

-In 1942, during the Second World War, Allied aircraft construction saw the UK of necessity concentrating on heavy bombers, leaving the production of transport aircraft to the USA.
-This would have left the UK with little experience in transport construction at the end of the war, so in 1943, a committee under Lord Brabazon of Tara investigated the future British civilian airliner market.
+In 1942, during the Second World War, Allied aircraft construction saw the British, of necessity, concentrating on heavy bombers, leaving the production of transport aircraft to the USA.
+This would have left Britain with little experience in transport construction at the end of the war.
+In 1943, a committee under Lord Brabazon of Tara investigated the future British civilian airliner market.
 The Brabazon Committee called for several aircraft to be developed to its specifications for Britain's civilian aviation needs.

 Bristol won the Type I and Type III contracts, delivering their Type I design, the Bristol Brabazon in 1949.
 The requirement for the 1946 British Overseas Airways Corporation (BOAC) Medium Range Empire (MRE) Requirements coincided with the Type III, Specification C.2/47, issued in April 1947 by the Minister of Supply.
 The specifications called for an airliner capable of carrying 48 passengers and powered with Bristol Centaurus radial engines or Napier Nomad turbo-compound Diesel engine.
 Turboprop options were also considered, but they were so new that Bristol could not guarantee their performance.

-Although in-company Proposals "X" for conversions of Lockheed Constellations to Centaurus 662 powerplants or "Y" for licence production of the Constellation were considered in late 1946, BOAC decided that an entirely new design was preferred.
-After wrangling between the Ministry of Supply and BOAC over costs, the go-ahead for the project assigned the company designation Model 175 in July 1948.
-Three prototypes were ordered with the first being Mk 1 (Centaurus 662), and the second and third prototypes designated Mk 2 (to be convertible to Bristol Proteus turboprops, then under development).
+Although company Proposals "X" for conversions of Lockheed Constellations to Centaurus 662 powerplants or "Y" for licence production of the Constellation were considered in late 1946, BOAC decided that a new design was preferred.
+After wrangling, the Ministry of Supply and BOAC agreed costs and the project went ahead being assigned the company designation Model 175 in July 1948.
+Three prototypes were ordered with the first being Mk 1 (Centaurus 662) and the second and third prototypes called Mk 2 (to be convertible to Bristol Proteus turboprops, then under development).

-In October 1947, with work already underway, Bristol had settled on a Centaurus-powered design with a gross weight of 103000 lb and a payload of 13300 lb.
+In October 1947, with work underway, Bristol had settled on a Centaurus-powered design with a gross weight of 103000 lb and a payload of 13300 lb.
 The anticipated Karachi–Cairo run necessitated a 48-seat limit including sufficient fuel for the lengthy stage.
-On 5 July 1949, the Ministry of Supply ordered five such prototypes with the understanding that BOAC would contract for 25 production units.
+On 5 July 1949, the Ministry of Supply ordered five prototypes with the understanding that BOAC would contract for 25 production aircraft.
 BOAC purchased options for 25 aircraft on 28 July powered by the Bristol Centaurus, but to be re-fitted with the Bristol Proteus when available.

 Redefinition and prototypes

-In November 1948, the Type 175 was revised again to accommodate 74 passengers and a longer wingspan in a contemplated long-range version aimed at long-haul Empire and transatlantic routes rather than the medium-haul Empire routes originally planned.
+In November 1948, the Type 175 was revised again to accommodate 74 passengers and a longer wingspan in a contemplated long-range version aimed at long-haul Empire and transatlantic routes, rather than the medium-haul Empire routes originally planned.
 On reflection, BOAC decided that only the Proteus engine was viable, necessitating a further redesign eliminating the Centaurus option.
-Senior figures within BOAC such as the Deputy Chairman Whitney Straight, however, considered the Proteus engine to be "an obsolete contraption".
-Despite BOAC's desire to have a turboprop engine, the Type 175 project was contingent on the Proteus passing a 150-hour Type Test.
+Senior figures within BOAC such as the Deputy Chairman Whitney Straight considered the Proteus engine to be "an obsolete contraption".
+Despite BOAC's desire to have a turboprop engine, the Type 175 project was contingent on the Proteus passing a 150-hour type test.